Exploratory Analysis · Funnel · 2024

 The Problem

-This project reconstructs the full purchase funnel from raw event logs to identify exactly where users abandon, and which segments are most affected.
+This project rebuilds the purchase funnel from raw event logs to show where users drop off and which segments matter most.

-The analysis focuses on three questions: Where do users drop off in the funnel?
-Which traffic sources bring high-intent visitors?
-How do device usage and engagement patterns relate to conversion?
+The analysis answers three questions: Where does the funnel break?
+Which channels bring high-intent traffic?
+How do device and engagement affect conversion?

 Google Merchandise Store via BigQuery

-The data comes from the Google Analytics Sample E-commerce dataset, publicly available through Google BigQuery.
-It contains anonymized interaction data from the real Google Merchandise Store, a retail site selling Google-branded products like apparel, accessories, and stationery.
+The data comes from the public Google Analytics Sample E-commerce dataset in BigQuery.
+It tracks anonymized user behavior from the real Google Merchandise Store.

 Google Merchandise Store